codesurfers/codesurfers.github.io/_posts/2024-01-19-openbsd-desktop-daily-driver.md

 ##### SQLite

-I'm assuming SQLite works well enough because I use Fossil.
+SQLite should work well enough because I use Fossil regularly.
+Not sure how the DB performance compares, but it works.

 ### Document Preparation